Client Throttling rule

 Use the Client Throttling rule to limit calls to a Service or endpoint and help protect a Snaplex from being overloaded by too many requests.

-Limits the number of requests allowed from a client during the specified time period.
-Applying this rule can help protect a Snaplex from being overloaded by too many requests.
-The Client Throttling rule rule records the count and rate of requests from individual clients.
-It compares the values against those specified in the Service Tiers settings.
-When a limit is met, the client's ability to make requests is throttled for some amount of time—queuing the request for a short period of time, or rejecting the request with a 429 Too Many Requests error.
+The Client Throttling rule limits the number of requests allowed from an individual client for the specified time period.
+The limit helps prevent Snaplex overload.
+The Client Throttling rule rule records the count and rate of requests for individual clients.
+It compares the values against those specified in configuration.
+When a client meets a limit, it is throttled for some amount of time.
+The Snaplex might queue requests for a short period of time, or reject them with a 429 Too Many Requests error.
 If the request is rejected and the client supports the Retry-After HTTP header, the client can retry the request after the specified number of seconds.

 Rule execution order

-This rule is executed after the request passes authentication and authorization.
+This rule executes after the request passes authentication and authorization.

 Settings